 perfect but still contain errors!
 The text by Vasek Chvatal is an excellent reference but it can be short on examples and the problems in the text are not very good for our course.
 In addition we cover several topics that are not covered in much depth in the text.
 Hence we have our own supplementary notes.
 You will enjoy the later chapters on applications in the text e.g. Chapter 11 and on.

 There is a computer lab in LSK 310 (and maybe LSK 121) (LSK is the Klinck Building) whose doors are open at various hours during the day.
 You either should choose a time with no labs or, because we are fairly far through the term, you could work quietly at the back of the lab even if a lab is scheduled (assuming there are some empty computers).
 Your ID is the first 8 characters in lower case of your name as recorded first name,middle name(If you have one), final name.
 The password is set to capital S followed by the first 7 numbers of your student ID.
 You can change your password.
 You want to access the windows system and click on LINDO.

 Course Outline: grading scheme etc.

-Practice for Quiz 1, for Thursday Jan 12 starting at 10:30am at the end of class.
+Practice for Quiz 1, for Wednesday Jan 13 starting at 12:30pm to the end of class.

-Practice for Quiz 3, for Thursday Feb 2 starting at 10:30am at the end of class.
-I will be available 4-5 for office hours on Wednesday in MATH ANNEX 1118.
+Practice for Quiz 3, for Wednesday Feb 3 starting at 12:30pm to the end of class.

 Supplementary Course Notes.